dricottone/blog/content/posts/r_packaging.md

 I consistently ran into stability issues with R.
 So much of the R ecosystem depends on libraries with dozens of direct and indirect dependencies.
-Many of them are compiled libraries linked not only to eachother but also to other system libraries.
+Many of them are compiled libraries linked not only to each other but also to other system libraries.
 This network seems to be well supported on many distros... but not so much on Arch Linux.